 - Add sesame oil to the pan.

-- Add tamari mixture and toss to combine and continue to cook until sauce coats the edamame – no more than 2-3 minutes.
+- Add tamari mixture, toss to combine, and continue to cook until sauce coats the edamame – no more than 2-3 minutes.
 Remove the pan from the heat, toss with lime juice, and sprinkle with toasted sesame seeds if using.